-- The advisor of choice may accompany the parties to any meeting or hearing they are permitted to attend, but may not speak for the party, except for the purpose of cross- examination. - In addition to selecting an advisor to conduct cross-examination, the parties may select an advisor who may accompany the parties to any meeting or hearing they are permitted to attend, but may not speak for the party. - The parties are not permitted to conduct cross-examination; it must be conducted by the advisor.
-As a result, if a party does not select an advisor, the institution will select an advisor to serve in this role for the limited purpose of conducting the cross-examination at no fee or charge to the party. - The advisor is not prohibited from having a conflict of interest or bias in favor of or against complainants or respondents generally, or in favor or against the parties to the particular case. - The advisor is not prohibited from being a witness in the matter. - If a party does not attend the live hearing, the party's advisor may appear and conduct cross-examination on their behalf.
-85 Fed.
+The advisor of choice may accompany the parties to any meeting or hearing they are permitted to attend, but may not speak for the party, except for the purpose of cross-examination.

+The parties are not permitted to conduct cross-examination; it must be conducted by the advisor.
+As a result, if a party does not select an advisor, the institution will select an advisor to serve in this role for the limited purpose of conducting the cross-examination at no fee or charge to the party.

+The advisor is not prohibited from having a conflict of interest or bias in favor of or against complainants or respondents generally, or in favor or against the parties to the particular case.

+The advisor is not prohibited from being a witness in the matter.

+If a party does not attend the live hearing, the party's advisor may appear and conduct cross-examination on their behalf.
+See, 85 Fed.
 Reg.
-30026, 30340 (May 19, 2020). - If neither a party nor their advisor appears at the hearing, SUNY Canton will provide an advisor to appear on behalf of the non-appearing party.
+30026, 30340 (May 19, 2020).
+If neither a party nor their advisor appear at the hearing, SUNY Canton will provide an advisor to appear on behalf of the non-appearing party.
 See, 85 Fed.
 Reg.
-30026, 30339-40 (May 19, 2020). - Advisors shall be subject to the institution's Rules of Decorum, and may be removed upon violation of those Rules.
+30026, 30339-40 (May 19, 2020).